open-policy-agent/gatekeeper-library/website/docs/allowedrepos.md

 ---
 id: allowedrepos
-title: Kubernetes Allowed Repositories
+title: Allowed Repositories
 ---

-# Kubernetes Allowed Repositories
+# Allowed Repositories

 ## Description
 Requires container images to begin with a string from the specified list.